TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/getting_started.md

 **Nonstandard laptops, desktops and specials**
-Please discuss this with your FIM first and then order here: https://intranet.tudelft.nl/-/ordering-hardware-laptop-desktop-and-paraphernalia- (log into intranet.tudelft.nl first and then copy/paste this link)
+Please discuss this with your FIM first and then order here: https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=ea6fcf970be647b5a46d2a85cc1377ec&from=e7ab82cf-42c3-487f-a97b-96fded6a4c6c

 **Research group servers and clusters**
 Some groups and departments at the TU Delft have their own locally maintained computer clusters.
 Ask your colleagues or your FIM.
 There are also a number centrally maintained computer clusters.
 You can find out more about these clusters, and apply for access, here: https://hpcwiki.tudelft.nl/index.php/Introduction